vsariola/sointu/README.md

     opcodes actually used in a song are compiled into the virtual machine.
 The goal is to try to write the code so that if two similar opcodes are used, the common code in both is reused by moving it to a function.
-  - **Take the macro languge to its logical conclusion**.
-Only the patch definition should be needed; all the %define USE_SOMETHING will be defined automatically by the macros.
-Furthermore, only the opcodes needed are compiled into the program.
+  - **Take the macro languge to its logical conclusion**: it should probably be called an internal domain specific language, hosted within the .asm preprocessor, implemented using loads of macro definitions.
+Only the patch definition is needed;
+    all the %define USE_SOMETHING will be defined automatically by the macros.
+Only the opcodes needed are compiled into the program.
 Done, see for example [this test](tests/test_oscillat_trisaw.asm)!
 This has the nice implication that, in future, there will be no need for binary format to save patches: the .asm is easy enough to be imported into / exported from the GUI.
 Being a text